xmlking/svelte-starter-kit/docs/database.md

 GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO hasurauser;
 GRANT ALL ON ALL FUNCTIONS IN SCHEMA public TO hasurauser;
 GRANT CREATE ON SCHEMA public TO hasurauser;

+GRANT SET ON PARAMETER rules.soft_deletion to hasurauser;
+ALTER DATABASE postgres SET rules.soft_deletion TO on;

 -- Similarly add these for other schemas as well, if you have any -- GRANT USAGE ON SCHEMA <schema-name> TO hasurauser;